botond-veress/web-standards/api/README.md

 - `405 Method Not Allowed` - When an HTTP method is being requested that isn't allowed for the resource or the authenticated user.
 - `500 Internal Server Error` The server encountered an unexpected condition, which prevented it from fulfilling the request.
 - `501 Not Implemented` - The server does not support the functionality required to fulfill the request.
 This is the appropriate response when the server does not recognize the request method and is not capable of supporting it for any resource.
 - `503 Service Unavailable` - The server is currently unable to handle the request due to a temporary overloading or maintenance of the server.
 The implication is that this is a temporary condition which will be alleviated after some delay.
 If known, the length of the delay may be indicated in a Retry-After header.
-If no Retry-After is given, the client SHOULD handle the response as it would for a 500 response.
+If no Retry-After is given, the client **should** handle the response as it would for a 500 response.

 ### Allow overriding HTTP method